diskoverdata/diskover-docs/source_files/dev_diskover_web_api.md

 ___
 ### GET (with curl or web browser)

+>For "tags" and "search" endpoints, you can set the page number and result size with ex. &page=1 and &size=100.
+Default is page 1 and size 1000.

 **Getting file/directory tag info is done with the GET method.
 Curl example:**
 ```
 curl -X GET http://localhost:8000/api.php/indexname/endpoint